-I don’t care what anyone tells you – sleep is not over rated.
+I don’t care what anyone tells you – sleep is not overrated.
 Sleep makes us happier campers when we arrive or as we travel.
 Much to my disappointment, I am a light sleeper.
 Whatever is available to help provide a decent sleep, chuck it in your bag.
-When travelling on planes, trains, buses, ships, or staying in hotels these are my must haves to grab some shut eye AND they take up minimal space:-
+When travelling on planes, trains, buses, ships, or staying in hotels these are my must-haves to grab some shut-eye AND they take up minimal space:-

 - a good eye mask to block out any annoying light

-- a decent set of ear plugs to cancel the snorer dropping some persistent zzzzzeds near me or across the aisle or to reduce the traffic noises from the street below, or the people staying next door doing not what you are doing which is trying to sleep!
+- a decent set of earplugs to cancel the snorer dropping some persistent zzzzzeds near me or across the aisle or to reduce the traffic noises from the street below, or the people staying next door doing not what you are doing which is trying to sleep!

 - a few temazepam sleeping pills.
 These allow me to nod off at 1am when my body clock is still in a different time zone.
-(Taking one of these, gently knocks you out for up to three hours – no longer – and I never feel drowsy or dopey upon wakening.
+(Taking one of these, gently knocks you out for up to three hours – no longer – and I never feel drowsy or dopey upon awakening.
 Only available by script, so see your GP before departure to discuss if you can take them.
 (Note: Temazepam may cause a severe allergic reaction – according to google – I am fine with it – but please check with your GP FIRST.)

 2. Footwear – choose wisely